Support within the community

 You can view a list of Broxtowe businesses who are offering takeaway or meals on wheels services on our Open For Business page.

-Housing Officers are contacting vulnerable tenants.
-If you are a tenant and are concerned, please contact the Housing Team on 0115 917 3400.
+If you are a Council tenant and don't have people who can help you, please contact the Housing Team on 0115 917 3400.

 - Community Support Pack North (.pdf) (125KB) (Opens in a New Window)